FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Background

-The lack of flexibility in common neighborhood sampling techniques, such as $k$ recent selection (truncation) or uniform sampling, hinders the performance of TGNNs.
-Specifically, we show that there exist dynamic graphs such that any TGNN relying on these common heuristics cannot learn from them (i.e., it can only achieve accuracy of approximately 50\% on the test suffix).
+The lack of flexibility in common neighborhood sampling techniques, such as $k$ recent selection (truncation) or uniform sampling, hinder the performance of TGNNs.
+Specifically, we show that there exist dynamic graphs such that any TGNN relying on these common heuristics cannot learn from them (i.e., it cannot overfit on this graph).

-\begin{theorem} For any $k$ there exists a dynamic graph on which any TGNN that apply $k$ recent selection cannot learn. \end{theorem}
+\begin{theorem} For any $k$ there exists a dynamic graph on which a TGNN that applies $k$ recent neighbors sampling cannot learn. \end{theorem}

-\begin{theorem} For any $k$, there exist a dynamic graph on which any TGNN that apply uniform sampling of $k$ historical neighbors cannot learn. \end{theorem}
+\begin{theorem} For any $k$, there exists a dynamic graph on which a TGNN that applies uniform sampling of $k$ historical neighbors cannot learn. \end{theorem}

-For proving \Cref{th:truncation_fails}, we find a graph that the $k+1$ recent neighbor is required to learn the dynamic behavior of the graph.
-For proving \Cref{th:uniform_fails}, we find a dynamic graph that requires consistently selecting the same recent neighbor to learn its dynamic behavior.
-We provide the proofs for \Cref{th:truncation_fails} and \Cref{th:uniform_fails} in \Cref{app:E}.
+To prove \Cref{th:truncation_fails}, we find a graph that the $k+1$ recent neighbor is required to learn the dynamic behavior of the graph.
+To prove \Cref{th:uniform_fails}, we find a dynamic graph that requires consistently selecting the same recent neighbor to learn its dynamic behavior.
+We provide the full proofs and assumptions for \Cref{th:truncation_fails} and \Cref{th:uniform_fails} in Appendix D.

-\paragraph{Implication.} These common sampling heuristics discard potentially crucial historical interactions, limiting the performance of TGNNs and reduces their expressive power.
-We aim to to develop a learnable and adaptive sampling technique that is not only generalize these heuristics but also enable TGNNs to become strictly more expressive.
+\paragraph{Implication.} These common sampling heuristics discard potentially crucial historical interactions, limiting the performance of TGNNs and reduce their expressive power.
+We aim to develop a learnable and adaptive sampling technique that not only generalizes these heuristics but also enables TGNNs to become more expressive.